atik-abdullah/Nordea/README.md

 Requirment: Docker installed on the system

-From the root directory (Nordea) run:
+Run following:

-    cd Nordea
+    // Change to the project root directory cd Nordea
     docker compose up